shiowwj/trello-like-app/README.md

 - Write clean code,
 - Cover the code with unit tests,
 - Use git,
-- Write short and clean documentation
+- Write short and clean documentation.

 ### Requirements

 1. Create a public github repository that you will send to us.
 2. For implementation you should and can only use **Web Components**.
+No frameworks or external libraries can be used for this assessment.
-3. You should consume the data of the fake API provided by this repository (see section 'Materials' below),
+3. You should consume the data of the fake API provided by this repository (see section 'Materials' below).
 4. Create a single page that list all columns with their respective cards.
-	- For each column, we should see the title,
+	- Each column is defined by a title and the cards it contains,
-	- For each card, we should see the title, if there's a description or not and it should be placed in the column it belongs to.
+	- Each card is defined by a mandatory title, an optional description and the column it belongs to.
 5. The user should be able to:
 	- display all columns with all cards,
 	- create a new card,